-Rule 40 - Communications with Family and Others
+Rule 41 - Communications with Family and Others

-- (A) Subject to Rules 46 and 47 of the Rules, Detainees shall be entitled, under such conditions of supervision and time-restraints as the Chief of Detention deems necessary, to communicate with their families and others by letter and by telephone at their own expense. - (B) In the case of a Detainee who does not have sufficient means to communicate with his family and others by letter or telephone, the Registrar may permit payment. - (C) A Detainee shall be informed immediately of the death, serious injury or serious illness of any near relative.
+- (A) Subject to rules 47 and 48 of the Rules, Detainees shall be entitled, under such conditions of supervision and time-restraints as the Chief of Detention deems necessary, to communicate regularly with their families and others by letter and by telephone at their own expense.
+If available and considered necessary, the Chief of Detention may authorise under strict supervision the use of electronic, digital or other means of communication. - (B) In the case of an indigent Detainee who does not have sufficient means to communicate with his family and others by letter or telephone, the Registrar may permit payment. - (C) A Detainee shall be informed immediately of the death, serious injury or serious illness of any near relative.

-Rule 41 - Visits from Family and Others
+Rule 42 - Visits from Family and Others

-- (A) Detainees shall be allowed, subject to Rule 47 of the Rules, to receive visits from their families and others at regular intervals under such restrictions and supervision as the Chief of Detention, in consultation with the Registrar, may deem necessary in the interests of the administration of justice or the security and good order of the Detention Facility. - (B) All visits shall be conducted in the sight and within hearing of the staff of the Detention Facility. - (C) The Chief of Detention may refuse a visit by any person whose purpose he suspects shall be adverse to the security and good order of the Detention Facility.
-The Detainee may appeal such decision to the Registrar in accordance with the complaint procedure under Rule 59 of the Rules. - (D) All visitors shall comply with the separate requirements of the visiting regime of the Detention Facility.
-These restrictions may include personal searches of clothing, intimate searches and X-ray examination of possessions on entry to the Detention Facility.
-Intimate searches shall not infringe or violate the dignity of the individual and shall be conducted only in accordance with a published operational order and where strictly necessary for the security and good order of the Detention Facility. - (E) Any person, including Counsel for a Detainee or a diplomatic or consular representative accredited to the Host Country, who refuses to comply with such requirements, shall be refused access.
+- (A) Detainees shall be allowed, subject to rule 48 of the Rules, to receive visits from their families and others at regular intervals under such restrictions and supervision as the Chief of Detention, in consultation with the Registrar, may deem necessary in the interests of the administration of justice or the security and good order of the Detention Facility. - (B) All visits under this rule shall be conducted in the sight and within hearing of the staff of the Detention Facility, with the exception of conjugal visits, where applicable, and privileged legal visits from Counsel. - (C) Conjugal visits may be allowed in conditions which ensure due regard to safety and dignity. - (D) The Chief of Detention may refuse a visit by any person whose purpose he suspects shall be adverse to the security and good order of the Detention Facility.
+The Detainee may appeal such decision to the Registrar in accordance with the complaint procedure under rule 60 of the Rules. - (E) All visitors shall comply with the separate requirements of the visiting regime of the Detention Facility.
+These restrictions may include personal searches and X-ray examination of possessions on entry to the Detention Facility.
+The same conditions as provided under rule 24(D) above shall apply to personal searches.
+Personal searches shall be conducted only in accordance with a published operational order and where strictly necessary for the security and good order of the Detention Facility.
+Body cavity searches are excluded in the case of children.

+(F) Any person, including Counsel for a Detainee or a diplomatic or consular representative accredited to the Host Country, who refuses to comply with such requirements, shall be refused access.

-Rule 42 - Communications with and Visits from Media
+Rule 43 - Communications with and Visits from Media